Independence, Occupation, and Restoration

 The Nazi Invasion and the Holocaust

 In June 1941 Germany invaded the Soviet Union, and Lithuania quickly came under Nazi occupation.
 What followed was a catastrophe for Lithuanian Jews.
-Approximately 200,000 Jewish people, around 95 percent of Lithuania's entire Jewish population, were murdered.
+During Nazi German occupation, around 90-95% of Lithuania's Jews - roughly 190,000 to 200,000+ people - were murdered.
 This is one of the highest proportional losses of any Jewish community in Nazi-occupied Europe.

 Lithuania, like other countries, continues the difficult process of confronting questions about collaboration and resistance during this period.
 It is a painful conversation, but a necessary one.
 The tragedy must not be forgotten.